 1. Inside Playground—Watertown

-Watertown’s Inside Playground is a giant space for younger kids, featuring inflatables and a separate room for quieter activities like reading, playing dress up or house, or building with Legos.
+Watertown’s Inside Playground is a giant space where preschoolers and younger grade schoolers can get plenty of run and climb time, with lots of inflatables (including a giant tiger), a pirate ship, and more.
+One of the more unique features is its "Beam," an interactive floor that reacts to kids' movements to allow them to play games and sports virtually.
+There's a separate room for quieter activities like reading, playing dress up or house, or building with Legos.
 You can bring your own food to Inside Playground (though you have to eat it outside the play space), and you can buy food there as well.
-There’s wifi for parents and free parking to boot.
+There’s WiFi for parents and free parking to boot.

 Though this big, relatively new facility in Newton, adjacent to the Newton Childcare Academy, is getting known for its birthday parties, kids and families can also drop in during regular weekend hours to have some fun in its Jump Hall (full of extra-large inflatables and slides for big kids), Toddler Area (with more toys for littles), and exciting arcade.

 This just me be bouncy house, castle, and slide heaven.
 Photo courtesy of Jump on In